calebjyang/AAConnect/docs/PRD.md

 ## ✅ User Stories

 ### Member
-- “I want to know when and where our next event is.”
+- "I want to know when and where our next event is."
-- “I need a ride to an afterevent.”
+- "I need a ride to an afterevent."
-- “I want to see which apartments are open to hang.”
+- "I want to see which apartments are open to hang."
-- “I want to let people know our apartment is open for visitors.”
+- "I want to let people know our apartment is open for visitors."

 ### Admin
-- “I want to create and edit upcoming events.”
+- "I want to create and edit upcoming events."
-- “I want to generate and adjust carpool groupings.”
+- "I want to generate and adjust carpool groupings."
-- “I want to manage apartment membership.”
+- "I want to manage apartment membership."
-- “I want to keep the hangout wall clean and up-to-date.”
+- "I want to keep the hangout wall clean and up-to-date."

 ---